Regional, national, and international mechanisms

 Julie Josse

-Coming from the École Polytechnique, Inria researcher Julie Josse, a specialist in causal inference, is set to join the Desbrest Institute of Epidemiology and Public Health (IDESP), one of the UM's new research structures under the 2021-2026 contract.
+A graduate of École Polytechnique, Inria researcher Julie Josse, a specialist in causal inference, is expected to join the Desbrest Institute of Epidemiology and Public Health (IDESP) shortly; the institute is one of the University of Marseille’s new research units established under the 2021–2026 contract.

 Learn more